Snowboarding: Competitions

 Part of the snowboarding approach is to ensure maximum fun, friendship and event quality.
-Reflecting this perspective of snowboarding, you can find "Anti Contests" including are an important part of its identity including The Holy Oly Revival at The Summit at Snoqualmie, The Nate Chute Hawaiian Classic at Whitefish, the original anti-contest, the World Quarterpipe Championships and the Grenade Games.
+Reflecting this perspective of snowboarding, there are "Anti Contests" which are an important part of its identity.
+These include the Holy Oly Revival at The Summit at Snoqualmie, The Nate Chute Hawaiian Classic at Whitefish, the original anti-contest, the World Quarterpipe Championships and the Grenade Games.

-The United States of America Snowboarding and Freeski Association (USASA) features grassroots-level competitions designed to be a stepping stone for aspiring athletes looking to progress up the competition pipeline.
-The USASA consists of 36 regional series in which anyone can compete against athletes in a multitude of classes.
-For snowboarding, USASA contests regional events in six primary disciplines (Slalom, Giant Slalom, Slopestyle, Halfpipe, Boardercross, and Rail Jam), where competitors earn points towards a national ranking and qualify to compete at the USASA National Championships.
+The United States of America Snowboarding and Freeski Association (USASA), the first governing body for grassroots snowboarding, runs 30 regional series and national championships in the US.

 Subculture

 The snowboarding way of life came about as a natural response to the culture from which it emerged.
 Early on, there was a rebellion against skiing culture and the view that snowboarders were inferior.
 Skiers did not easily accept this new culture on their slopes.
 The two cultures contrasted each other in several ways including how they spoke, acted, and their entire style of clothing.
 Snowboarders first embraced the punk and later the hip-hop look into their style.
 Words such as "dude", "gnarly", and "Shred the Gnar" are some examples of words used in the snowboarding culture.
 Snowboarding subculture became a crossover between the urban and suburban styles on snow, which made an easy transition from surfing and skateboarding culture over to snowboarding culture.
-In fact many skateboarders and surfers in the winter months snowboarded, and were the early snowboarders.
+In fact many skateboarders and surfers snowboarded in the winter months and were the early snowboarders.

 The early stereotypes of snowboarding included "lazy", "grungy", "punk", "stoners", "troublemakers", and numerous others, many of which are associated with skateboarding and surfing as well.
-However, these stereotypes may be considered "out of style".
+However, these stereotypes may be considered out of style.
 Snowboarding has become a sport that encompasses a very diverse international based crowd and fanbase of many millions, so much so that it is no longer possible to stereotype such a large community.
 Reasons for these dying stereotypes include how mainstream and popular the sport has become, with the shock factor of snowboarding's quick take off on the slopes wearing off.
 Skiers and snowboarders are becoming used to each other, showing more respect to each other on the mountain.
 "The typical stereotype of the sport is changing as the demographics change".
 While these two subcultures are now becoming accustomed to each other, there are still three resorts, in the United States, which do not allow snowboarding.
 Alta, Deer Valley, and Mad River Glen are the last skiing only resorts in North America and have become a focal point over time for the remaining animosity between snowboarding and skiing.